 Starting in January 1st 2021, the first phase of the NOx limits for Pre-existing engines ≥250 kW will begin enforcement with the Environment and Climate Change Canada Multi-Sector Air Pollutants Regulations (MSAPR) – Part 2 Stationary Spark Ignition Engines.
 The government of Canada’s MSAPR legislation has requirements for stationary engines to be tested for Emissions Checks where the units are in Rich Burn configuration with after treatments looking to extend the testing times between regulated Performance Tests or for Lean Burn engines in the 365 days from the last Performance Test before the 36 Month window for the next Performance Test.

 Emission Checks are less intensive and require less testing time and resources than the Performance Tests.
-The testing can be completed in 1 hour per unit typically and allows flexibility for scheduling and multiple unit testing and multi-unit sites.
+The testing can be completed in less than 1 hour per unit typically and allows flexibility for scheduling and multiple unit testing and multi-unit sites.

 Emission Checks are still stringently regulated for testing requirements in the MSAPR guidelines and with parallels to the ASTM 6522-11 Guidelines.
 The use and care of the electrochemical analyzer is paramount to providing consistent and repeatable numbers and require the same standards for use of RATA EPA G1 calibration gases with specific calibration procedures.
 Our testing analysts have received full 2 day hands on training from the manufacturers vendor to assure proper testing procedures are followed.

 Emission checks can be used for MSAPR reporting requirements, but also can be used in the early stages of developing a fleet strategy for your company.
 These simple checks can give the information needed to develop a plan for testing and grouping your machinery.
 This cost effective testing will provide useful and compliant information to make informed decisions on whether your engines are operating as they were designed or are outside the limits and require repairs prior to reporting.
 Using equipment and processes that are compliant with the MSAPR guidelines allow these results to be repeatable and accurate.